PhantasmalKG/Tesla-Ad-WebPage/README.md

 # Tesla-Ad-WebPage
 A website that advertises the tesla brand.
-This is practice for webdevelopment in terms of html, css, and javascript.
+This is practice for web development in terms of html, css, and javascript.